unicitynetwork/alpha/README.md

     if (tx.vin.size() != 1)
             return state.Invalid(TxValidationResult::TX_CONSENSUS, "bad-txns-too-many-inputs", "Alpha Transactions must have exactly one input");

-This ensures local verifability i.e. each coin sub-ledger can be extracted from the ledger and used off-chain in the smart contract layer.
+This ensures local verifability i.e. each coin sub-ledger can be extracted from the ledger and used off-chain in the agent layer.

 **RandomX Hash Function**